awsdocs/aws-codedeploy-user-guide/doc_source/deployment-groups-configure-advanced-options.md

 **Note**
 This option corresponds to ignorePollAlarmFailure in the [AlarmConfiguration](https://docs.aws.amazon.com/codedeploy/latest/APIReference/API_AlarmConfiguration.html) object in the CodeDeploy API\.

-For more information, see [Monitoring Deployments with CloudWatch Alarms in CodeDeploy](monitoring-create-alarms.md)\.
+For more information, see [Monitoring deployments with CloudWatch alarms in CodeDeploy](monitoring-create-alarms.md)\.

 **Automatic rollbacks**: You can configure a deployment group or deployment to automatically roll back when a deployment fails or when a monitoring threshold you specify is met\.
 In this case, the last known good version of an application revision is deployed\.
 You can configure optional settings for a deployment group when you use the console to create an application, create a deployment group, or update a deployment group\.
 When you create a new deployment, you can also choose to override the automatic rollback configuration that were specified for the deployment group\.
 + You can enable deployments to roll back to the most recent known good revision when something goes wrong by choosing one or both of the following: